 As the purpose of a backup and an archive are different, the features valued in each are also different.
 With a backup, speed is an important attribute.
 As backups are often made regularly to keep them current, it is essential that they can be completed quickly.
 Equally as important is the ability to quickly recover and restore data in the event of data loss as a quick backup procedure allows your business to limit the operational impact.

 The ability to easily search for and locate a file is of vital importance with a data archive.
 An archive can potentially contain a huge amount of data built up over several years and it is unlikely that the location of specific files and folders will be known.
-It is incredibly important that these files can be found in a quick and efficient manner not only for compliance reasons but also in the event that a legal request is made.
+It is incredibly important that these files can be found quickly and efficiently for compliance reasons and if a legal request is made.

 The length of time the data stored in a backup is much shorter than an archive.
 Depending on its operational importance, the data stored in a backup may be updated as frequently as daily or even multiple times a day.
 As such, the data is only required for a short period of time.
 Archives on the other hand may store large amounts of data for many years.
 For this reason, the integrity of retained data over longer time periods is of great importance.